gvincenta/laravel-basic-CRUD/readme.md

+# About the Project:
+This project is built with:
+1. Backend : PHP Laravel
+2. Database : MySQL
+3. Frontend : React.js

 # How to deploy:
 ## On local device:
 1. Clone this project to your xampp/htdocs directory (or anywhere you can run a PHP Laravel project in).